C.R.E.A.M. should separate Critical Proposals from Light Proposals, and create a Committee that handles decision making for Light Proposals.

 Light proposals would be handled by a Listing Committee, who must make a binary decision.
-If YES wins (at least 3 positive votes), they have to reach an agreement on Reserve & Collateral Factors as well as Interest Rates, within 2 days.
+If YES wins (at least 3 positive votes), they have to reach an agreement on Reserve & Collateral Factors as well as Collateral Cap, within 2 days.

 They require more voting time, a higher vote differential, and are not handled by a specific Committee.